...

 Equipment: tank only

 The inside of the fuel tank has hydro-impact baffles made from factory drawings.
-The presence of partitions (serve to reduce fuel fluctuations).
+These internal partitions help reduce fuel movement inside the tank.

-During installation, the fuel tank is secured to the factory fixings.
+During installation, the fuel tank is secured to the original factory fixings.

-The second hole is closed and can be cut out with a cutting wheel for a second additional tank.
+Additional tank option: the second hole is closed and can be cut out with a cutting wheel if a second additional tank connection is required.

 Direct deliveries from the manufacturer